 Fall in Seattle is full of unique events like the Dungeness Crab & Seafood Festival.
 It features crab preparation competitions and plenty of wine tasting.
 The festival happens in Port Angeles and is a great place to try the craft beer sold on the many stands as well as the food Seattle is famous for.

 This is one of the more unique fall activities in Seattle in October.
 It’s not only fun to watch how the quilts get made, but you can also partake in the event for yourself.
 There will be numerous workshops for people of all skill levels in quilting, so you can even learn something new.
 It’s an international event for fiber artists, so expect to see a lot of variety.

 Your stomach will leave this tasty Seattle fall activity happy, as you’ll get more than your share of chocolate samples.
 There are also plenty of workshops to attend to learn exactly how your favorite chocolate treats are made.

 Seattle International Auto Show

 Need a hotel?
-Here are a few places to make your base during your fall activities in Seattle.
+Here are a few places to make your base during the autumn in Seattle.

-- The Edgewater – In the era of rock’n’roll, every famous band that visited Seattle was staying in the Edgewater, and the hotel has many stories to tell.
+- The Edgewater – In the era of rock’n’roll, every famous band that visited Seattle stayed in the Edgewater, and the hotel has many stories to tell.
 This hotel is also right on the waterfront, so you’ll have an amazing view. (rates start at $215 per night)

-- Kimpton Alexis Hotel – This is a lavish hotel, but one of its main appeals is its pet-friendly nature.
+- Kimpton Hotel Monaco – This is a lavish hotel, but one of its main appeals is its pet-friendly nature.
 Pets are treated as guests of honor, and even visiting dogs get a bowl of distilled water.
-It’s located downtown but it feels completely secluded, and it’s a great place to go if you’re looking for extra privacy. (rates start at $167 per night)
+It’s located downtown, but it feels completely secluded, and it’s a great place to go if you’re looking for extra privacy. (rates start at $167 per night)

 Whether you’re visiting Seattle in the fall or a local looking for the best fall activities in Seattle, you won’t be disappointed with all the events going on!